Doctoral Programme in Clinical Psychology

 The Clinical Psychology Doctoral Programme at the University of Southampton is committed to the scientist-practitioner model and aims for excellence across all areas of Clinical Psychology.
 The programme is firmly rooted in the core values of the NHS Constitution and has over 30 years' experience in clinical training in partnership with our local NHS Trusts and related organisations.
 Our graduates make a real difference to people's lives.
-The programme is full-time for three years and fulfils the standards of education and training required by the HCPC.
-It is also accredited by the BPS.
-You will graduate with a D.Clin.Psychol and be eligible to apply for registration as a practitioner psychologist with the Health & Care Professions Council (HCPC), and you will be able to apply for Chartered Status with the British Psychological Society (BPS).
+The programme is full-time for three years and fulfils the standards of education and training required by the Health & Care Professions Council (HCPC).
+It is also accredited by the British Psychological Society (BPS).
+You will graduate with a D.Clin.Psychol and be eligible to apply for registration as a practitioner psychologist with the HCPC, and you will be able to apply for Chartered Status with the BPS.

-The programme is run in close partnership with colleagues from local NHS trusts who provide Clinical placements across Hampshire, Dorset and the Isle of Wight (commissioned by HE Wessex), contribute substantially to teaching, and also to the management of the Programme through stakeholder meetings.
+The programme is run in close partnership with colleagues from local NHS Trusts who provide clinical placements across Hampshire, Dorset and the Isle of Wight, contribute substantially to teaching, and also to the management of the Programme through stakeholder meetings.

 Applicants are selected on the basis of their potential to train successfully as Clinical Psychologists.
 There are a number of criteria which must be met in order for an applicant to be considered.
 These are:

 The programme is fully committed to equal opportunities for all students and follows the principles set out in the University of Southampton's Equal Opportunities Policy Statement.
 All individuals are selected and treated on the basis of their relevant merits and abilities.
-We welcome applications from students with disabilities and have experience of making adjustments necessary for disabled students to complete the programme.
-However, please note that we do not currently invite applicants for interview on the basis of the "Two Ticks" scheme.
+We welcome applications from students with disabilities and have experience of making adjustments necessary for students with disabilities to complete the programme.
+Please note, however, that we do not currently invite applicants for interview on the basis of the disability guaranteed interview scheme.

 Finally, it should be noted that the length of the programme cannot be reduced through the accreditation of prior learning or experience (AP(E)L).